LGBTQI+ Futures

 FAQs and Workshop Information

-We are looking for LGBTQI+ people aged 18-24, living in England or Wales, to take part in this research.
+• We are looking for LGBTQI+ people aged 18-24, living in England or Wales, to take part in this research.
+For the pilot workshop we’re expecting most people to live, work, or study in and around Sheffield.

 We’d love to hear from everyone.
 We are looking to hear from a diverse range of people, particularly those whose voices/experiences are often marginalised in academic research on LGBTQI+ lives: trans people, disabled, working class and racially marginalised queers, and LGBTQI+ people who live in rural areas/small towns.

-Your participation will involve two-three group workshops (in person or online), where we’ll cover a variety of topics around wellbeing and how you are thinking about and navigating the future, personally and collectively.
+• Participation will involve two group workshops, where we’ll cover a variety of topics around wellbeing and how you are thinking about and navigating the future, personally and collectively.
+We’ll talk about: who and what have shaped your wellbeing in your life so far; what kind of future you imagine, want, or hope for yourself; and create collective stories about possible futures where LGBTQI+ lives can flourish.

 The workshops will involve a mixture of group discussion and creative activities.
-For instance we might do mindmapping in groups, make individual collages, and finish by creating a collective digital story or zine.
+For instance we might do mindmapping in groups about our histories and wellbeing in the past; make individual collages about our future hopes and fears; and finish by creating a collective digital story or zine.

 We hope this workshops will be fun spaces where you’ll be able to meet and hear from other LGBTQI+ young adults.